gskishan004/Document-Identifier/README.md

 # Document-Identifier
 Document Identifier is a software which harnesses the power of GCP API's along with Machine learning to sort legal documents.

-Legal documents can include passports, driving licences etc. of any country.

-Machine learning is implemented using tensorflow.
+Legal documents can include passports, driving licences etc. of any country.Machine learning is implemented using tensorflow.

-Currently the program supports images in jpeg format
+Currently the program supports jpg images

 ## Setup